agabor/docs/_includes/graphql/getting-started.md

 [35071] Playground running on http://localhost:1337/playground
 ```

-Since you have already started your Parse GraphQL Server, you can now visit [http://localhost:1337/playground](http://localhost:1337/playground) in your web browser to start playing with your GraphQL API.
+Since you have already started your MSG GraphQL Server, you can now visit [http://localhost:1337/playground](http://localhost:1337/playground) in your web browser to start playing with your GraphQL API.

 <img alt="GraphQL Playground" data-echo="{{ '/assets/images/graphql/graphql-playground.png' | prepend: site.baseurl }}"/>